 When disposing of commercial cleaning products, never pour them down the drain.
 Unless you are using an eco-friendly alternative, almost 9 out of 10 cleaning products will contain some form of a toxic hazardous chemical.
 As these are more heavy-duty chemicals, avoid pouring down the sink to help prevent toxic chemicals from entering the water supply which can cause damage to wildlife and nature.

-When disposing of commercial cleaning products, it’s always advisable to dispose of them through a professional disposable company, these companies are the easiest and best way to correctly dispose of any toxic chemicals.
-Alternatively, if you don’t want to hire a professional company, I advise you to take the cleaning products you want to dispose of and take them down your local tip where they can assist you by directing you to the correct disposal for toxic chemicals.
+When disposing of commercial cleaning products, it’s always advisable to dispose of them through a professional disposable company.
+These companies are the easiest and best way to correctly dispose of any toxic chemicals.
+Alternatively, if you don’t want to hire a professional company, I advise you to take the cleaning products you want to dispose of and take them down to your local tip.
+There they can assist you by directing you to the correct disposal for toxic chemicals.